Pallandos/bitcoin-on-local/README.md

 ## Tests

-This tool has been tested with unit test for Python 3.11 and 3.12.
+This tool has been tested with unit tests for Python 3.11 and 3.12.